Tessa Davidson

 A multiple ranking event champion, Davidson initially competed on the Tour from 1988-1999, notably claiming three UK Championship titles.

-Since her return to the circuit, Davidson has reached multiple ranking event quarter-finals and at the end of her comeback year had already performed consistently enough to climb to 13th in the official world rankings.
+Since her return to the circuit, Davidson has reached multiple ranking event quarter-finals and regained a position inside of the world’s top 10 ranked players.

-Davidson also quickly established herself as a leading Seniors player, claiming five Seniors titles during the calendar year, highlighted by the World Women’s Seniors Championship title in Sheffield.
+Davidson also quickly established herself as a leading Seniors player, claiming five Seniors titles during her first year back, highlighted by the World Women’s Seniors Championship title in Sheffield.
+She would repeat the feat two years later following a 3-1 victory against Han Fang in China in the 2024 final.

 Following her first return to the circuit in 1998 following a two and a half year absence, Davidson was awarded the Player of the Year title, having claimed titles at that year’s Connie Gough Trophy and UK Championship events.